system-zero/system-zero/data/docs/la.md

   `ifnot`, should follow `break` or `continue` to the same line.

   (notes: that this should execute faster, than with an equivalent traditional
      way and order.
-That is because the inner implementation, as an `if[not]` conditional, creates a function state everytime it is called, as it has to manage symbols scope, so it has to allocate and deallocate memory, plus it has to parse the code with a way that can interpret correctly `else if` and|or `else` clauses, and this is costly.
-In contrast only a single evaluation taking place, as there is no expectation for other options to look forward.
+That is because, this mechanism it doesn't create a new state/scope, unlike the `if[not]` conditional statements that they have to do to manage symbols scope.
+Plus there is no need to parse the code with a way that can interpret correctly `else if` and|or `else` clauses.

      Also note that it is believed that this is a more natural mind flow, as you might feel it (albeit with some bits of attention), when you will try to spell it, either loudly or in your mind.
-     Here I'm feeling that I'm pulling something (air), or is like pushing back a thought, that seems that it is holding back than to continue with the flow, even for a negligible fraction of time) when I say:

        "if condition then break" in contrast with "break if condition" )